PrestaShop/prestashop-specs/content/1.7/back-office/catalog/monitoring/monitoring-listing.md

 ## Commercial pop-up block

 There is a 808×295.867 pixels pop-up block, right after the Top UI section.
-The block has a commercial message, and contains the elements:
+The block has a commercial message containing the elements:
-- **Closing icon (X)**
+- **Closing icon (X)** - once the icon is clicked, the system stores information to Cookies, and the pop-up block is not showing again.
 - **Focus on your catalog** - insipartional title of the pop-up block.
 - **The text** says _Empty categories, disabled products, items that lack image or price... check the monitoring section to optimize your products management and make sure you forgot nothing._
 - **Learn more CTA** - ghost button CTA, linking to a documentation page.